Babacar Sarr: Rape trial

-In February 2020, Sarr was again accused of a rape; the allegation was that a crime took place in November of 2018, after Molde played an away match against Sandefjord.
+In February 2020, Sarr was again accused of a rape; the allegation was that a crime took place in November 2018, after Molde played an away match against Sandefjord.
 This case was dropped at the end of February 2020 because the police had not informed Sarr that the investigation against him had resumed within the statutory deadline of three months.